JAlcocerT/RPi/_posts/2023-04-17-rpi-wifi-ethernet-bridge.md

 sudo reboot
 ```

-Now, when connecting your device via Ethernet to the RPI, you should see that the connectivity is VPN routed:
+Now, when connecting your device via Ethernet to the RPI, you should see that **now the Eth connectivity is VPN routed**:

 ```sh
 curl -sS https://ipinfo.io/json #the command to use